 September: Distinguished professor of English at University of Southern California T. Coraghessan Boyle’s The Tortilla Curtain is chosen as the campus-wide book for the academic year.

-November: Penn State Brandywine senior Jennifer Johnson earns the 2007-2008 Rotary International Ambassadorial Scholarship, a program to further international understanding and friendly relations among people of different countries and geographical areas.
+November: Senior Jennifer Johnson earns the 2007-2008 Rotary International Ambassadorial Scholarship, a program to further international understanding and friendly relations among people of different countries and geographical areas.

 Paul Greene, associate professor of ethnomusicology and integrative arts, earns the Society of Ethnomusicology's Klaus Wachsmann Prize for a book he co-edited along with Thomas Porcello titled, Wired for Sound: Engineering and Technologies in Sonic Cultures.
 The Klaus Wachsmann Prize is awarded every two years, is given to the best publication in the ethnomusicological study of musical instruments.

-The Classroom Building at Penn State Brandywine is officially renamed the Edward S. J. Tomezsko Classroom Building after Chancellor Emeritus Edward Tomezsko who served from 1986–2005.
+The Classroom Building is officially renamed the Edward S. J. Tomezsko Classroom Building after Chancellor Emeritus Edward Tomezsko who served from 1986–2005.

 January: Adam J. Sorkin, distinguished professor of English, publishes three new books of translation of Romanian poetry titled, Paper Children, The March to the Stars, and Born in Utopia: An Anthology of Modern and Contemporary Romanian Poetry.

-More than 15 students travel to the University of Paris to work and study with Margaret Ahmad, visiting assistant professor of biology at Penn State Brandywine.
+More than 15 students travel to the University of Paris to work and study with Margaret Ahmad, visiting assistant professor of biology at Penn State.
 Ahmad and students work at her laboratory at the university, where she does groundbreaking research on blue-light receptors in plants.

 April: Kathy Meehan, instructor of human development and family studies (HDFS), is awarded the Madlyn Hanes Faculty Award.
 This award is given annually to recognize a full-time faculty member of Penn State Brandywine who has made outstanding contributions to the campus community through exceptional achievements in teaching, research, scholarship, creative activity, or service.